- The Power of SAU1

 Are you struggling with suicidal feelings or emotional pain?

-Reach out to the National Suicide Prevention Lifeline.
+Reach out to the 988 Suicide and Crisis Lifeline.

 Are you a member of the LGBTQ+ youth community between the ages of 13-24 and struggling with suicidal feelings or crisis?

 Reach out to The Trevor Project.

 Are you a member of the transgender community in need of emotinal or financial support?

 Are you a friend, partner, family member or professional supporting a trans loved one or community member?